 *With your team – on-site or off-site.
 These range from a 3 hour initial engagement, to regularly scheduled off-site retreats.
 I work with you in advance to ensure that the path we choose, the venue, the subject matter choice, is all coherent with both your businesses Pattern Integrity, the stage and phase of the business, the emerging future locally and globally, and your own strategic intention.

-*With the entire enterprise as an Integrity Architect.
-See details here.
-The half yearly offsite retreats are usually a part of this package.
+*With the entire enterprise as an Integrity Architect. (email for details) The half yearly offsite retreats are usually a part of this package.

 If any of this resonates with you then let’s talk.
 My work is world wide.
 My clients and I partner together to ensure that our work produces results that echo across multiple domains, from the team/people coherence, to cultural and ethics alignment, to leadership and stewardship development, to strategy, to solid results in the world of your business.